jamischarles/chip8-emulator-react/README.md

 ![](screenshots/chip-8-ufo.gif)

 This is an emulator for Chip-8 systems written in JS / React and runs in your browser.
-I wrote this for a talk at Framework summit (TODO add slides, youtube link).
+I wrote this for a talk at Framework summit https://www.youtube.com/watch?v=y837IMk251g.
 That means you can play pong, Space Invaders etc.

 Run in locally with
 `$ yarn start`